-Acording to the Constitution of Ukraine the state power is divided into three brunches: legislative, executive and judicial.
-The body of the legislative power is the Verkhovna Rada, which consists in 450 deputies.
+Acording to the Constitution of Ukraine the state power is divided into three branches: legislative, executive and judicial.
+The body of the legislative power is the Verkhovna Rada, which consists of 450 deputies.

 Each deputy represents an area of the country, that is called a constituency.
 The elections to the Verkhovna Rada are held every 5 years.
 Voting is organised in the form of secret ballot and from the age of 18.

 The Verkhovna Rada is headed by the Chairman and is responsible for making laws.
 It has special committees, which discuss and introduce bills for debating at parliamentary sitting.
 It discusses the questions connected with the State Budget and adopts the Budget of the coming year.

 The head of the country is the President who is elected for 5 years.
 The executive power is headed by him.